Howard is an avid short story reader who likes to help others find and understand stories.

 She talks a bit about her grandson.
 They're by themselves.

 The nurse brings the medicine, marked "Charity."
 The attendant gives Phoenix a nickel for Christmas.
 She looks at both her nickels and has an idea.
 She's going to go buy her grandson a little paper windmill.
 She leaves the doctor's office.

 Phoenix Jackson perseveres through her conflicts with her environment and people, including herself.

 There are many environmental elements that make the trip difficult:

-- It's December—it's cold and there's snow down.
+- It's December—it's cold and there's snow on the ground.